 Soon after Gaddafi’s death, the new Libyan government embarked on a large-scale mission to recover legal and illegal assets.

-Now, if revelations are true in yesterday’s Sunday Times that former president Jacob Zuma may have secretly transported $30m in cash into South Africa on behalf of the late Libyan leader Muammar Gaddafi, kept it in a bunker at his Nkandla homestead for years before shipping it out to eSwatini recently without the knowledge and permission from local authorities, this could be a big problem.
+Now, if revelations are true in yesterday’s Sunday Times, it looks like former president Jacob Zuma may have secretly transported $30m in cash into South Africa on behalf of the late Libyan leader Muammar Gaddafi.
+What else could JZ do with it than keep it in a bunker at his Nkandla homestead for years before shipping it out to eSwatini recently.
+All this without the knowledge and permission from local authorities.

 But maybe this is just an urban legend?